PuchatekwSzortach/printed_characters_net/README.md

 - `train_mnist.py` - a sanity check script to make sure our neural network can learn standard MNIST set
 - `train_characters.py` - script for training neural network to detect templates
 - `debug_characters_network.py` - a simple script that identifies most common classification mistakes performed by characters network
+- `visualize_net_training.py` - plots network related statistics as it is trained.
+This helps to pin point problems when network doesn't learn well.
 - `detection.py` - detect printed templates in real time video stream

 Notes on data: